a collection of notes on areas of personal interest

 There is always the tendency to think of Father Christmas as a theme for the end of the year as children really do appreciate him, perhaps because of the association with presents.
 Here he is trudging through the falling snow, a pine forest behind him and a single yellow star to light his way.
 I was going to add lettering on the front but think it better without.
 As I have not yet made them yet, I can always change my mind.

-This card may not make it this year.
-It was a stand-by last year.
-This year I amended the design slightly and printed this so that I could have a leisurely look at it, but am not fully convinced that it is good enough to warrant inspection, though the colour will certainly catch the eye.
+This pair of cards were designed to make an impact through their use of strong colour.
+The first was to be used in 2009 but was cut as, although I thought the colour was successful, I decided that the lettering needed to be looked at again.
+The next year I amended the design slightly and printed this so that I could have a leisurely look at it, but am not fully convinced that it is good enough to warrant inspection, though the colour will certainly catch the eye.
 Perhaps if I add something to it, such as snow or that useful standby, the holly leaf with berries, its appearance might be improved.
-Decisions, decisions…
+Changing the colour of the lettering should also be considered.
+Oddly, it appears a little better to me, here on the page, than it does in its actual form.

 For the 2010 season, the greeting card selection followed the same process as in previous years with a number of designs being produced and, for that year, ten selected to suit the various types of people to whom cards are sent at the end of the year.
 The major difference from previous years can be seen in the majority of cards being tall or portrait.
 The reason for this was time – it takes far longer to make the landscape cards than it does the portrait cards.
 The former require four folds and gluing with, often, trimming due to the printer not always moving the card through in a consistent manner.
 Portrait cards require only two folds.
 Note that there is also a small A6 card bearing a stylised robin.
 This allows two cards to be made from a single sheet of A4 card.